IBM/crud-using-nodejs-and-db2/README.md

 * Make sure the column names and data types displayed are correct, then cick `Next`
 * Click `Begin Load` to load the data

-Once this is done it will create a table `HOME_SALES` under schema `DB2WML` which will be used by the nodejs application.
+Once this is done it will create a table `HOME_SALES` under schema `DB2WML` which will be used by the Node.js application.

 ### 4. Add Db2 credentials to .env file